bablukpik/website-layouts/README.md

 # Website Layouts

-Website layouts using css flexbox and Grid.
+Website layouts using css Flexbox and Grid.

 ## Description

 This is a collection of different types of website layouts using html and css.
+Here is the [documentation](https://github.com/bablukpik/website-layouts/blob/main/flex/FLEX.md#flexbox-layouts) for flex layouts and the [documentation](https://github.com/bablukpik/website-layouts/blob/main/grid/GRID.md#grid-layouts) is for grid layouts.

 ## Authors